API Reference@liveblocks/react

 Storage

 • LiveObject - Similar to JavaScript object.
 Use this for storing records with fixed key names and where the values don’t necessarily have the same types.
-For example, a Person with a name (string) and an age (number) field.
+For example, a Person with a name: string and an age: number field.
+If multiple clients update the same property simultaneously, the last modification received by the Liveblocks servers is the winner.

 • LiveList - An ordered collection of items synchronized across clients.
 Even if multiple users add/remove/move elements simultaneously, LiveList will solve the conflicts to ensure everyone sees the same collection of items.